bids-standard/bids-specification/CONTRIBUTING.md

 #### 3. Install our theme

 Please go [here](https://squidfunk.github.io/mkdocs-material/) and install our theme - material.
-The command is `pip install mkdocs-material`
+The terminal command is `pip install mkdocs-material`

 #### 4. In the terminal (command line) navigate to your local version of the specification